 Airpods Noise Canceling

-I love my AirPods Pro, but it’s kind of annoying when somebody is trying to talk to me and I’m struggling to switch to Transparency mode.
-Banana is the tweak I never knew I needed - when pausing music, it will automatically put your AirPods into transparency mode, and when it starts playing it again, put it back into noise canceling.
+I love my AirPods Pro, but it’s difficult to quickly switch to Transparency mode when somebody is trying to talk to me .
+Banana is the tweak I never knew I needed - when pausing music, it will automatically put your AirPods into transparency mode, and when it starts playing it again, resume noise canceling.

-I hate the default notification center from Apple - it makes it super difficult to clear notifications.
-NPurge makes it super easy to dismiss all notifications by dragging them down.
+I hate the default notification center from Apple – it makes it super difficult to clear notifications.
+NPurge makes it super easy to dismiss all notifications by dragging the notification center down.
 I use this at least fifty times a day, and it makes my life a lot less cluttered.